RomanKubiak/ctrlr/README.md

 try to scp it to ctrlr.org but that will fail without the correct ssh key, you can just comment out the scp line in post-commit.

-The post-commit script takes an argument "clean" if you wish to clean all the intermididate files before building.
+The post-commit script takes an argument "clean" if you wish to clean all the intermediate files before building.
 If you want to ignore any package errors that it reports (i assume you know your system better then my script) then just add -f as an option when building.